AI4Bharat/setu/README.md

 conda env create -f environment.yml
 ```

+- Refer the [packages](./packages.txt) text file for verification of libraries downloaded.
+Some libraries need to be downloaded utilizing pip.

 Make sure that Pyspark is working by running pyspark on the terminal
 ```bash
 pyspark